 The SPEAKER: Order!
-The member for Greenvale will resume his seat.
 I think that is a reflection on the Chair.

 Iwan WALTERS: The member for South-West Coast again exemplifies that incredible inverse relationship between her willingness to contribute and the quality of what she contributes.
 I was merely reflecting on the fact that the role of the Speaker in that era was one upon which there was significant risk, as a representative of this entire house, towards the Crown.
 A representative of the House of Commons in that era towards the Crown - that placed significant threat upon the office of the Speaker in that era, and I was talking about the office of the Speaker and not the personage of the Speaker embodied by you, Speaker.